 Format: 8 Channel Fixed Media

 Lamaload is an acousmatic composition that addresses the acoustic ecology of a rural setting.
 The presence of the Lamaload dam in the Peak District National Park UK offers the listener a unique sonic experience.
 Its concave structure and geographical location captures, resonates and reflects the sounds of the surrounding area.
 This causes a divergence of the ecological infrastructure to reveal a constellation of audible narratives.
 The accidental discovery of the dam’s unique acoustic phenomena inspired the creation of the composition.
 The sound material consists of natural and found sounds recorded at different locations around the dam.
 A B-format ambisonic recording technique was applied in order to retain a sense of the soundfield.
 The ambisonic recordings were decoded at the EMS studio in Stockholm (SE) into eight discrete channels conveying a spatial experience that physically and metaphorically relates to the specific environment.
 Sound carries information about space, place and location; these parameters form a sound-image elucidating the relation between subject and object.
 When one of the parameters is displaced, we are acquainted with the experience of space.
 Lamaload continuously moves between many spatial transitions that occur in the sonic content eluding to an imaginary landscape.
-Lamaload was composed during a composer-in-residency program at the NOVARS research center the university of Manchester 2015/16.
+Lamaload was composed during a composer-in-residency program at the NOVARS research centre at the university of Manchester 2015/16.

 What is Acoustic Ecology?